tailsdotcom/data-test-initial/README.md

 | May   | 300                         | 55                              | 150                        | 39
 | June  | 400                         | 75                              | 150                        | 41

 Construct a visual (table, graphic or chart) of your choosing to interpret these results and suggest what we should conclude from the results.
+Think about:

-In deciding what we should conclude, you might want to think about what happened in April, and whether we have enough data to make a decision yet.
+- Do we have enough data to make a decision about which treat works best?
+What do you recommend we do in July and why?
+- What assumptions have you made and how would you confirm those assumptions if you needed to?
+- How would you go about working out what happened in April?
+- Waht feedback would you give the team about how they carried out this test?

-*(If you're feeling rusty on how to work out whether we've seen enough data yet then check out [this excellent article on A/B testing statistics](https://conversionsciences.com/blog/ab-testing-statistics/))*
+*(If you're feeling rusty on how to work out whether we've seen enough data yet then check out [this excellent article on A/B testing statistics](https://conversionsciences.com/blog/ab-testing-statistics/), or [this very visual calculator](https://abtestguide.com/calc/))*

 ## Challenge 3: _Rover the Labrador_